Car Accident – Electronic Notice of Accident Claim forms

 It is difficult to make decisions about separation in a vacuum, so it is important that you seek comprehensive advice about separation and property settlement.
 Every relationship is unique and there is no cookie cutter or broad brush advice to be applied to every situation.

-A: It is vitally important that you know and observe your limitation dates.
+It is vitally important that you know and observe your limitation dates.
 A limitation date acts as a bar to prevent the commencement of legal proceedings.
 If you miss your limitation date you will be required to seek the leave of the court to divide property.

 The limitation dates which apply to property settlements are fairly straightforward.
 If you are in a de facto relationship, you have two (2) years from the date of separation to commence property settlement proceedings.